 Patient information was analyzed using SPSS 26.0.
-For univariate analysis, the data that passed the normality test, represented by the mean \pm SD, were compared by the t-test.
+For univariate analysis, the data that passed the normality test, represented by the mean ± SD, were compared by the t-test.
 Data that failed the normality test, presented as median (M) and 25% and 75% percentiles (P25, P75), were compared by the rank sum test.
-Count data, denoted as n (%), were compared by the χ^2 test.
+Count data, denoted as n (%), were compared by the $\chi^2$ test.
 Statistical significance was set at P < 0.05.
 The variables that were statistically significant in the univariate analysis were included in the logistic regression to analyze the factors influencing periodontitis in T2DM patients.
 Logistic regression and random forest prediction models were constructed using the R, and the receiver operating characteristic curves of the training dataset and validation dataset of the two models were drawn.
-The predictive efficacy of the models was compared using the Delong test.
+The predictive efficacy of the models was compared according to the area under curve (AUC), and the AUC was compared using the Delong test.